anvilproject/anvil-portal/content/learn/data-submitters/select-a-data-model.md

 - [Common Disease - CCDG Data Model](https://docs.google.com/spreadsheets/d/1GxKPgtDGMQxi9kPgrk4ApaOCXdsDzMjISSrX7LLUW7I/edit#gid=1507031680)

 >*If your dataset has been accepted by AnVIL and has needs not described here, please reach out to the AnVIL Team at <help@lists.anvilproject.org>.
-You can work directly with the AnVIL Phenotype WG and Data Processing WG to integrate into one of these existing data models.
+You can work directly with the AnVIL Phenotype WG and Data Processing WG to integrate into one of these existing data models.*
-*

 ## 3 - Generate Data Dictionary
-All AnVIL studies must submit a **Data dictionary table** spreadsheet that defines your complete data model.
+All AnVIL studies must submit a **Data Dictionary table** (spreadsheet file) that defines your complete data model.
 The Data Dictionary includes field names, field descriptions, field types, tables where the field is found, enumeration values (where applicable), multi-value delimiter symbols used (where applicable).

 ### General Formatting Requirements

 Metadata formatting must be compatible with indexing once in AnVIL.
 In particular, ***no special characters (i.e. “%” or “*”) are allowed in any field or file name.***

 The AnVIL team will provide metadata recommendations to ensure metadata are in an acceptable form to be incorporated into the broader AnVIL data model.